preetisawant/cloud-foundry/auditing-logging.md

 Auditing and logging in CFEE are suppoted through integration with the Log Analysis and Activity Tracker IBM Cloud services.

+The Activity Tracker and Log Analysis services have been **deprecated** in the IBM Cloud.
+Consequently,  new instances of the Activity Tracker service cannot be created to enable auditing in a CFEE.
+Similarly, new instances of the Log Analysis service cannot be created to enable logging persistence in CFEE.
+However, CFEE auditing and logging persistence enabled with existing instances of the Activity Tracker and Log Analysis services, respectively, will continue to work.
+{: important}

 ## Auditing
 {: #auditing}